“Self-Care is an Everyone Thing”

 On her profile, Francesca talks about her experience with eating disorders as well as provide delicious vegan recipes that she herself cooks at home.
 One of the great things about social media is the fact that it doesn’t box creators into any one specific niche or topic.
 Francesca is able to talk to both audiences, and anyone who may overlap, along with myriad other interests and passions she has.

 Thanks to the folks over at Very Well Mind – check out their original list here which was an excellent resource.
-As always, you can reach out to us via email at email@example.com, or by dropping a line using any of our social channels.
+As always, you can reach Open Influence via email at firstname.lastname@example.org, or by dropping a line using any of our social channels.

 We hope you’re all staying well throughout this ongoing situation with COVID-19, both physically and mentally.
 Be sure to reach out to your loved ones a little extra right now!
 Until next time.